butttcoin/TradingCompetitionAirdrop/readme.md

 ### How long is this trading competition going to be ?
 It is going to be at least 3-times longer than the standard DDEX competition.
 Consider this a warm-up to a DDEX competition.
 Although requirement for a DDEX competition is to have a toal volume of 10 ETH, we can end the competition without fulfilling this requirement.
 We simply have to make sure that a normal trading will continue once the competition is done.
 The worst-case scenario is competition not getting more than 30 candidates and trading volume not increasing.
 In that case, the competition will not end until announced.

+### When does the airdrop start and end, and when will the airdrop rewards be given (and how much) ?
+The airdrop starts as soon as the announcement is made on a Twitter.
+The airdrop ends when at least 30 different (and registered) ETH addresses make a trade or when we reach the end of the first third of a competition time.